nabla-c0d3/nabla-c0d3.github.io/_posts/2018-10-06-sslyze-2-0-0-released.markdown

 categories: ssl
 ---

-I just released [SSLyze 2.0.0][sslyze-gh], which, among other things, adds support for the final version of TLS 1.3.
-This release also introduces a lot of behind-the-scene improvements that I am going to describe in this article.
+I just released [SSLyze 2.0.0][sslyze-gh], my Python library for scanning the SSL/TLS configuration of a server.

+This release adds support for the final version of TLS 1.3, and also introduces a lot of behind-the-scene improvements that I am going to describe in this article.

 ### Changelog